VHAINNOVATIONS/VANS/README.md

 VANS
 ====
+VHA Innovation ID # 734

-Enable Schedulers to Preview, Edit and Send Appointment Letters Electronically - Innovation ID # 734
+Enable Schedulers to Preview, Edit and Send Appointment Letters Electronically

 Purpose:
 To develop a VistA software package that enables Medical Support Assistants to send appointment letters and other documents.